kailash-manasarovar/statement/docs/timeline/2025/april.md

 ## Let Women Speak April

 - I go to Hyde Park Let Women Speak on 27th April.
-- Susan and Sandra are there.
+- Speaking of criminal gangs posing as friends of the women's rights movement, Susan and Sandra are there.
 - I had seen them both in [Aberdeen in March](march.md#let-women-speak-aberdeen).
 - Sandra was an [electoral volunteer](../2024/june.md#volunteers-not-what-they-seem) of mine in 2024.
 - Between the previous time I saw them in March, and this event, I had remembered that Susan Hamill had [repeated a significant phrase from my police statement](../2023/may.md#chamber-music-concert) exactly like teachers and staff had done at the conservatory of Denia while terrorizing me.